RsGoksel/Reinforcement-Learning-PongGame/README.md

 ```

 ## Let's begin to Train!  🐎
 Default step is 100k.
-You can alter it from Constants.py
+You can alter it from Constants.py file
 (Loading Libraries may take a time about 10 seconds)
 ```
 $ python train.py